-Positive School Culture Thrives When Relationships Abound –
+School Culture Thrives When Relationships Abound

 By Jim Grout

 It seems like this is an intuitive concept, but for many reasons, that basic human skill of connecting with others is absent in so many settings and is in dire need of a reboot.
 It goes on to describe those interactions as beginning at the top, with the principal, and continuing down through and including the school’s adult community, from administrators to teachers.
 This theory is solid but missing from the approach is an important constituency in the culture puzzle: the students.
-Why do students matter so much in the formation of a strong school culture?
+Why do students matter so much in the formation of strong school culture?

 Our experience at High 5 is that school culture begins in the classroom with the relationship between teachers and students.
 Forming a strong school culture includes a trickle-up process, in addition to a trickle-down.
 Can you remember a teacher from your past with whom you had a strong connection, someone who believed in your abilities when you didn’t have the courage or capacity to believe in yourself?
-Teachers by nature want to care about their students.
+Teachers genuinely care about their students.
 The result of this caring shapes the classroom culture.
 A good school culture will arise out of an environment where communication is open, and where behaviors that promote values like empathy, honesty, and good citizenship, are present in the room each, and every day.
-The Harvard article supports this contention as it clearly states, “Culture is Connections.”
+The Harvard article supports this contention as it clearly states, “Culture is Connections”.”
 A healthy partnership in learning between teachers, administrators, other adults in the academic community AND students, is the foundation and the ultimate measure of school culture.

-EOL is an enhancement curriculum framework, combining social and emotional learning, leadership training and team-building activities.
+In sum, EOL is an enhancement curriculum framework, combining SEL, leadership training, and team-building activities.
 It has resulted in statistically significant improvements in the following skills:

-To learn more about EOL click here to watch a short video=>https://youtu.be/0LD6ygQwNKg
+To learn more about EOL click here to watch a short video.